laamella-gad/snippets-test-junit5/readme.md

 ---------------------
 There is a common anti-pattern in (unit) testing where we write a test that makes a large print-out of the test result - like a `.toString`, and `assertEquals` that to a print-out we have stored on disk.
-These tests are *great* because we can any little change to the test result!
+These tests are *great* because we can see any little change to the test result!
 These tests are *terrible* because every little change to the test result will break the test, even if it was totally irrelevant to the test case.